 In this recipe, I decided to make small tarts (also known as tartlets) that are basically a mini quiche instead of one big tart or quiche.
 You can still make it as one 26 cm / 10 inches tart if you wish.
 The recipe yields eight mini quiches and I made them in different shapes just for fun!

 These mini quiches are easy to make and don’t even require blind baking.
-The filling is onions and sweet potato with heavy cream, eggs, nutmeg and thyme.
+The filling is made with onions and sweet potatoes along with heavy cream, eggs, nutmeg and thyme.

 You can make the dough up to 2 days before you want to bake the tartlets, if you don’t have much time to be in the kitchen.